 Medical and health care urgency

-- Every year over 300.000 women around the world are unnecessary dying from cervical cancer.
+- Every year over 300.000 women around the world are dying unnecessary from cervical cancer.

 Cervical cancer develops from a persistent HPV-infection.
 Cervical cancer is the fourth common cancer in women.
 In 2018, an estimated 570.000 women were diagnosed with the disease worldwide and about 311.000 died from the disease.
 However, cervical cancer can be effectively prevented by prophylactic HPV Vaccination and cervical screening.